Best London Itinerary for First Time Visitors

 On one hand, I knew I couldn’t spend time in London without seeing the blockbusters: double-decker buses, red telephone boxes, Big Ben.
 You know, the whole shebang, as it were.
 On the other hand, however, I’d be disappointed if my visit consisted only of cliché (if classic) tourist traps.

-Family and friends that call London home have provided me with several opportunities to explore England’s capital over the years, giving me a chance to properly survey both London’s treasured landmarks and its hidden gems, so I teamed up with Expedia.com to return the favor and share what I have learned.
+Family and friends that call London home have provided me with several opportunities to explore England’s capital over the years, giving me a chance to properly survey both London’s treasured landmarks and its hidden gems, so I thought it was time to return the favor and share what I have learned.

 Striking that balance between established tourist activities and off-the-beaten-path experiences is always difficult, but if you’re lucky enough to find yourself in London for a week or more, achieving this happy medium is imminently possible.